 Enhancing conservation and cultural knowledge through orchids of Papua New Guinea

-A collaborative project undertaken at the University of Canberra and supervised by Jasmyn Lynch
+A collaborative project undertaken at the University of Canberra by Jasmyn Lynch

 Jasmyn Lynch, University of Canberra, Australia & Jim Thomas, Tenkile Conservation Alliance, Papua New Guinea

 With globally declining biodiversity and increasing human populations and pressures on resources, it is imperative that we improve our approaches to biodiversity conservation and management.
-This is particularly important in biodiverse developing countries such as Papua New Guinea (PNG), which are known for extremely high biological and cultural diversity yet under intense development pressure for their natural resources.
+This is particularly important in biodiverse developing countries such as Papua New Guinea (PNG) which are known for extremely high biological and cultural diversity yet under intense development pressure for their natural resources.
 Orchids are an exemplar of the immense but little studied plant diversity of PNG.
 There are over 3000 orchid species in PNG, although many endemic orchids may have already become extinct.
-As in many countries, orchids in PNG have socio-cultural importance, being ‘farmed’ by some communities and valued plants commonly being distributed among relatives.
+As in many countries, orchids in PNG have socio-cultural importance, being ‘farmed’ or collected by some communities for their aesthetic, utilitarian (e.g. medicinal) or cultural values.